 Firms interested in developing partnerships should consider attending the annual Namibia Tourism Expo, held in May/June of each year.

 Operators (tour/transport companies, hotels, and restaurants) will increasingly need information technology solutions that will allow them to better control costs and understand their customers’ demands.
-While there are some larger tour operators and lodging companies providing state of the art information technology solutions, the Namibian tourism market is still highly fragmented with many small operators.
+While there are some larger tour operators and lodging companies providing state-of-the-art information technology solutions, the Namibian tourism market is still highly fragmented with many small operators.
 Most small operators only have a limited Internet presence.
-Companies that can provide cost effective internet-based marketing and booking solutions could find willing customers in Namibia.
+Companies that can provide cost-effective internet-based marketing and booking solutions could find willing customers in Namibia.

-Growth in the tourism sector is also fueling development and construction of new lodging in both urban and remote areas.
+Growth in the tourism sector is also fueling the development and construction of new lodging in both urban and remote areas.
 Partnering for construction jobs might be a possibility for U.S. firms, but it will likely be difficult for U.S. firms to win construction contracts as there are many qualified local and South African firms.
 Chinese construction firms have also penetrated the Namibian construction market in recent years.
 There are opportunities for firms that can provide specialized eco-friendly equipment and supplies – water and sanitation, energy, hygiene, etc. – for new lodges in remote areas.
 Existing lodges that are expanding or rehabilitating may also be looking for these types of equipment.